 He then moved us whiplash-style into a pastorate in Detroit, MI.
 That decade was rich in community.
 We have so many friends there that are lifers.
 They love us wondrously.
 Those were the years that God gave me a teacher’s voice and a shepherd’s heart.

 My wife says those were the years God taught us to walk with others.

 During those years in the pastorate, a vision birthed.
 We began to dream of pastoring workers around the world.
 My role allowed me to travel to visit the various ministries the church partnered with.
 But we yearned for more.
 18 years ago God gave us the release to join Barnabas International.
 In the BI world God wove together our cross-cultural and pastoral experiences.

 These years in BI have been beautiful and harder than we knew life could be.
 Along with working with amazing people all over the world, we have been taken into some of the darkest times of our lives.
 Our version of adversity has come guised as chronic health challenges.
 The adversity has been unrelenting at times, as has the Father’s outlandish love.

 Yes, my wife has wisdom on these years as well.
 She calls them the years God has taught us to walk in darkness.

 We have been gifted with three sons who are all ridiculously taller than me, have amazing hearts for others and have been shot like arrows into the world.
-With them and one daughter-in-law, we have some mean boards games in the Christmas seasons.
-And lots of amazing food, of course.
+Each of them are vowed to amazing wives.
+ANd now the grandchildren have begun to grace our days.
+God’s favor is so immense and kind.

 Thanks for checking the site out.
 Your comments and feedback mean more to me than I can convey.
 I am hoping for some level of conversation as we all learn together.